jisnoo123/collage/README.md

 ![Sample image](sample/sample_pic.jpg)

 Anime with 10000 grids.
-Zoom into the picture to see the Anime dataset images.
+Zoom into the picture to see the Anime dataset images that replaced your image grids.

 ![Anime](sample/images/girl_anime.png)